-- 6.1 Before assessment of the complaint, it may be necessary for the Monitoring Officer to request further information or clarification from the complainant and/or Member. - 6.2 The Monitoring Officer, in consultation with the Independent Person, will consider the complaint, any remedy sought by the complainant, any written statement of fact submitted by the Member and any other information obtained.
-In assessing the complaint, the Monitoring Officer will take into account:- - The seriousness of the allegation. - The effectiveness of the remedies available. - If a significant amount of time has elapsed since the events which are the subject of the complaint. - If the allegation relates to a cultural or recurring issue relating to standards within the Council. - If the matter should be dealt with by some other method, e.g. police investigation. - If complaints have been made about the Member relating to similar issues in the past. - The impact on the complainant or reputation to the Council caused by the conduct. - If the complaint appears to be trivial or vexatious or is part of a series of complaints from the complainant. - Whether the conduct occurred during political debate or could be regarded as a political expression of views or opinion. - 6.3 Following consultation with the Independent Person, the Monitoring Officer will then consider if the allegation constitutes a potential breach of the Code of Conduct and take one of the following courses of action:- - (1) Take no action or - (2) Take other action through informal resolution or
+- 6.1 Before assessment of the complaint, it may be necessary for the Monitoring Officer to request further information or clarification from the complainant and/or Member and, where necessary, obtain other available information, such as the minutes of a meeting. - 6.2 The Monitoring Officer, in consultation with the Independent Person, will consider (a) the complaint, any remedy sought by the complainant, any written statement of fact submitted by the Member and any other information obtained, (b) whether the member was acting in their official capacity and that the Code of Conduct does apply and (c) if the allegation constitutes a potential breach of the Code of Conduct and then take one of the following courses of action:- - Take no action or - Take other action through informal resolution or - Refer the matter for investigation - 6.3 The complainant and the Member will be informed in writing within 5 working days of the outcome and the reasons for the decision. - 6.4 The Monitoring Officer will also inform the Leader of the relevant political Group, Group Whip and Chair of the Audit and Standards Committee of the decision.
+Where a complaint relates to a Parish or Town Councillor, the Monitoring Officer will also inform the Clerk of that Council. - 6.5 It is likely that no action will be taken where:- - A significant amount of time has elapsed since the events which are the subject of the complaint. - The allegation relates to a cultural or recurring issue relating to standards within the Council. - The matter should be dealt with by some other method, e.g. police investigation. - Complaints have been made about the Member relating to similar issues that have previously been dealt with through this Procedure. - The complaint appears to be trivial, vexatious, tit for tat or is part of a series of complaints from the complainant.